 It’s cold out and your heat stopped working.
 What now?
 We know what a worry it is to find that your heater won’t turn on, especially if you’ve got little ones around.
 Your first instinct might be to call a professional — and we’re always happy to help, but sometimes the solution is as simple as a flip of a switch.
-That’s why we put together this list of six things to check before calling a pro the next time your house feels like the inside of a freezer.
+That’s why we put together this list of five things to check before calling a pro the next time your house feels like the inside of a freezer.

 What to check when your heat stops working

 Make sure it’s turned to the heat function and set to 72 degrees.
 It’s not uncommon for another member of the household to make changes to the thermostat that results in the furnace being turned off or the temperature setting being cooler than desired.

-- Check your furnace unit.
 Is it on?
-It’s not uncommon for the furnace switch to be accidentally turned off.
-Always double-check that the switch is in the ON position — you can find the switch on the side of your furnace.
+Sometimes the furnace switch can be accidentally turned off.
+Always double-check that the switch is in the ON position.
+You can find the switch on the side of your furnace.

 Open the panel and find the breaker switch that’s connected to your furnace.
 Has it been tripped?
 If so, reset it by moving the switch to its OFF position, then back to ON.

+If your furnace still isn’t working after going through this checklist, it could be something more technical.
 Our service technicians are on call 24 hours a day and ready to help solve your heating problems and ensure you and your family are toasty warm during these frigid Des Moines winters.